 Note: Flipgrid recently limited how grid topics can be embedded, so I am limited to linking them.
 Flipgrid also now requires email address authentication.
 This is not logging in, it is just verifying that you have an associated email address in order to protect privacy, particularly for those under the age of 13.

 3. Read course syllabus and complete syllabus quiz

 Make sure that you are prepared to take this class by reading the syllabus.
 It is only five pages.
 Email the instructor with any questions.

 After reading the syllabus (or before), get a 100% on the following short quiz.
 You may try it as many times as you need.
 The quiz requires that you be logged in to your alaska.edu account to access it.
 If you’re not already logged in in the browser you are currently using, you won’t be able to see the quiz below.
 Follow this direct link in that case: https://goo.gl/forms/LovODJZalcZ3NVml1

 Complete this Doodle poll for scheduling our first optional synchronous session, which will be held the first week of class.

 These are the main tool-based components to this course in addition to this course website.

 Threading us all together into a cohesive group is a Slack workspace, our own private community.

 This course is asynchronous.
 As long as you participate actively with the cohort and meet deadlines, I cannot require you to do anything at any particular time.

 Nice, right?
 Well, yes, but it also can be very nice to hear others’ voices and see their faces.
-I will schedule at least two optional Google Hangout sessions throughout the semester, based on everyone’s availability.
-These will not last longer than 30 minutes.
-As an incentive, I will offer 1% extra credit for each session attended, up to two sessions total.
+I will schedule several sessions throughout the semester, based on everyone’s availability.
+As an incentive, I will offer 1% extra credit for each session attended, up to three sessions total.